 - How comfortable are you with uncomfortable conversations?
 A home is a very valuable asset, and you might be proud of the work you’ve put into it.
 Remember, though, that a buyer wants to score a good deal, and they probably have an agent in their corner advising them.
 Without your own agent as a buffer, you’ll have to deal with the back and forth, and if you’re not a skilled negotiator, you could lose out.
 You might also let sentimental attachment cloud your judgement.
 “Real estate is often a very emotional transaction, but a good agent doesn’t let emotion get in the way of making a good deal,” says Bennie Waller, professor of real estate at the University of Alabama.

 How home sellers can cut costs

-If you’d prefer to work with a real estate agent, there are still opportunities for you to save.
-You can first try bargaining with your agent on the commission ahead of time.
-“Many agents will negotiate commissions, possibly saving you 1 to 2 percent on the sale of your home,” Sharga says.
+If you’d prefer to work with a real estate agent but are hoping to limit costs, there are still opportunities for you to save:

+- Negotiate your agent’s commission: Try bargaining with your agent on the commission ahead of time.
+“Many agents will negotiate commissions,” says Sharga.
 “Other agents will reduce their commission if there’s not a buyer’s agent involved in the transaction.”

-“During COVID-19, I thought hard about cutting my own hair — but I sure was happy when the barbershop opened up again,” says Vanderstelt.
+A real estate agent’s commission fee can cut into the money you make on the sale of your home, and it’s entirely possible for well-prepared sellers to successfully sell their home without the help of an agent.
+Still, you get what you pay for.
+“During [the height of] COVID-19, I thought hard about cutting my own hair — but I sure was happy when the barbershop opened up again,” says Vander Stelt.
 “Just because you can sell your home yourself doesn’t mean you should.”